Jellyfish: Lifespan

 Little is known of the life histories of many jellyfish as the places on the seabed where the benthic forms of those species live have not been found.
 However, an asexually reproducing strobila form can sometimes live for several years, producing new medusae (ephyra larvae) each year.

-An unusual species, Turritopsis dohrnii, formerly classified as Turritopsis nutricula, might be effectively immortal because of its ability under certain circumstances to transform from medusa back to the polyp stage, thereby escaping the death that typically awaits medusae post-reproduction if they have not otherwise been eaten by some other organism.
+An unusual species, Turritopsis dohrnii, formerly classified as Turritopsis nutricula, might be effectively immortal because of its ability under certain circumstances to transform from medusa back to the polyp stage, thereby escaping the death that typically awaits medusae after reproduction if they have not otherwise been eaten by some other organism.
 So far this reversal has been observed only in the laboratory.

 Locomotion

 Using the moon jelly Aurelia aurita as an example, jellyfish have been shown to be the most energy-efficient swimmers of all animals.
 They move through the water by radially expanding and contracting their bell-shaped bodies to push water behind them.
 They pause between the contraction and expansion phases to create two vortex rings.
 Muscles are used for the contraction of the body, which creates the first vortex and pushes the animal forward, but the mesoglea is so elastic that the expansion is powered exclusively by relaxing the bell, which releases the energy stored from the contraction.
 Meanwhile, the second vortex ring starts to spin faster, sucking water into the bell and pushing against the centre of the body, giving a secondary and "free" boost forward.
 The mechanism, called passive energy recapture, only works in relatively small jellyfish moving at low speeds, allowing the animal to travel 30 percent farther on each swimming cycle.
 Jellyfish achieved a 48 percent lower cost of transport (food and oxygen intake versus energy spent in movement) than other animals in similar studies.
 One reason for this is that most of the gelatinous tissue of the bell is inactive, using no energy during swimming.